anguslcc/design-pattern/README.md

 **[Object.clone()](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html)**

 **Remark:** Modern Java practices favor the use of copy constructors or factory methods over `clone()`, as they provide greater visibility and control over the copying process of objects.

+## 2.6  Singleton<a name="26-singleton"></a>
+The Singleton pattern ensures that only one instance of a class exists and provides a global access point to that instance.
+It can be implemented using eager loading, where the instance is created when the class is loaded, or lazy loading, which creates the instance on its first use.
+Eager loading is generally preferred unless the instance is costly to create.
+For a sample code implementation, please click [here](src/main/java/com/pattern/singleton).

+### 2.6.1  When to Use
+- When the application requires exactly one instance of a class to coordinate actions across the system.
+- When managing access to a resource that is shared throughout an application, such as a configuration settings object.

+### 2.6.2  Real-Life Examples
+** Beans in Spring are treated as singletons by default, unless a different scope is explicitly specified. **